Assistance programs in Greene County Ohio.

 The Community Action Partnership of the Greater Dayton Area also offers job training to people who live in Greene County.
 They run the Work Ready Program, which provides job training. career development and needed support for individuals who are looking for work or starting a job or continuing employment and need additional skills.
 (937) 341-5000.
 Get more details on financial resources from Community Action Partnership.

 Good Neighbor House is an agency that provides low and moderate income residents access to several services.
 The charity, which can be called at 937.224.3003 will help support low income families with food, free and discounted clothing, and household items.
 They also have an onsite health care clinic that serves the working poor with providing them with free or low priced medical, dental and vision services and health care.
-Click here for additional health care services.
+Click here for additional health care bill assistance services.

 St. Vincent Hotel is another place that offers crisis assistance.
 The phone number is (937) 222-7349.
 Low income and others individuals and families who need help with bills can get shelter, rent assistance, free food, clothing, emergency assistance for bills such as utility and heating, transitional and permanent housing, case management, job training and vocational and academic opportunities.
 The programs focus on the homeless and unemployed individuals and families in the local area.